Avimitin/nvim/docs/src/en_us/installation.md

 > sudo make clean install
 > ```

-# foreword
+# Fork before pull

-I recommend you to fork my project.
+I recommend you use my configuration as a base and build your configuration.

+This neovim config is biased and was not created for generic use.
 The reason I build this configuration is that I don't want to use the same neovim as the community.
-I don't know if you agree with it or not, but I indeed expect that everyone can build their neovim.
+And it is really tired to always make compatibility for an editor configuration.
+It will gradually expand the size of the configuration, amount of the bug, and uninteresting of the maintenance.

-And I know that it is hard to start from empty.
+And I know that someone like me want to build their own configurationt too, but it is hard to start from empty.
 So you can use my configuration as a base to build yours.

 # Installation